-When the inspection has been completed, and providing everything is in order, the bond refund form is to be filled out and signed by both tenant and Property Manager.
+When the inspection has been completed, providing everything is in order, the bond refund form is to be filled out and signed by both the tenant's and property manager.
 It is then sent to the Ministry of Business, Innovation and Employment where the signatures are checked against the ones on the bond lodgement form.
 If one signature is different or missing, the Ministry will contact the parties for confirmation that the claim is in order before paying the refund.